cicasanueva/merger-trees-cleaning/README.md

 ## Papers using this pipeline

 - Casanueva-Villarreal, C., et al., in prep., *Evolution of angular momentum in the CIELO simulations.
-I. Temporal evolution of gas–stellar misalignments and their merger context*
+Temporal evolution of gas--stellar misalignments and baryonic merger timing*

 If you use this pipeline in your work, please cite the software record: